BlueghostDesign/FartTheWayUp/README.md

 Rainbow fart: Affects EVERYONE but REDUCES their anger.

 NOTICE: Fart attributes will only reset if player has no more fart!

+Shop: You can enter shop at the Main Menu

+Gold: When a NPC get off, there's a 50% chance to gain 1 gold.
+You can use gold to purchase items in shop.

+Items:
+- Small Red Packets: Instantely reduce all NPCs anger by 1/3 of max anger.
+Cost: 25 gold.
+- Medium Red Packets: Instantely reduce all NPCs anger by 2/3 of max anger.
+Cost: 50 gold.
+- Large Red Packets: Instantely clear all NPCs anger.
+Cost: 100 gold.
+- Vacuum: Instantely clear player's fart without affecting NPCs.
+Cost: 100 gold.
+- Emergency Stop: Instantely stops the elevator for 5 seconds.
+Cost: 50 gold.

+Bag: You can open the bag In Game and choose to use items while playing.